Toheed07/SubSpace-Assignment/README.md

    - **Description:** Search for blogs based on a query parameter.
 Requires the `query` parameter for specifying the search query.
    - **Example Request:** `GET /api/blog-search?query=privacy`

 Caching is implemented for both the analytics and blog search functionality to improve performance.
-Analytics are cached for 5 minutes, while search results are cached for 2 minutes for each unique query.